mdrasmus/spimap/README.txt

 =============================================================================
 USAGE

-Running spidir with no arguments will print out its command-line usage:
+Running spimap with no arguments will print out its command-line usage:

-Usage: spidir [OPTION]
+Usage: spimap [OPTION]

   -a,--align  <alignment fasta>
     sequence alignment in fasta format